ZieBar/M.A.-Thesis/Experiment/Experiment_Documentation.md

 As the relative humidity remains unchanged, the experiment is now terminated.

+### Wendsday June 14th

+The second solution to be tested was potassium carbonate.
+Dissolving the salt in water resulted in a noticable develpoment of heat and thus heavy condensation on the inside of the PP-box.
+The experiment was interrupted immideatly to protect the measuring equipment.

+A quick internet search supported this observation.
+Potassium carbonate is therefore unsiuted for this experiment, as the solution could effect its the thermal stability.

 [^1]: telefon call on May 31st 2023
 [^2]: MostraLog calibration boxes manual